52North/arctic-sea/README.md

 ## Credits

 The development of the 52°North Iceland implementation was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+We would like to thank the following.

 | Project/Logo | Description |
 | :-------------: | :------------- |